-Zoom state that they do not record calls on their platform and offer one of the most secure ways to connect with others remotely.
+- Zoom state that they do not record calls on their platform and offer one of the most secure ways to connect with others remotely.
 Also my security settings mean that no-one will be able to enter our zoom meeting room or record anything.

-You can have your own “therapy kit” with you and easily to hand.
-Whether that is your favourite drink, pen and paper, tissues, or anything else you find useful or comforting.
+Comfort – You can have your own “therapy kit” with you and easily to hand.
+Some examples could be: your favourite drink, pen and paper, tissues, or anything else you find useful or comforting.
 Also, you are never going to bump into another client in the waiting room or on your way out.